jadecobra/python_tdd_exercises/source/how_to/calculator.rst

     ZeroDivisionError: division by zero

-* I add an assertRaises_ block to catch the :ref:`Exception<Exceptions>` in the `while statement`_ and remove the previous statement from the test because it is now part of the loop
+* I add an assertRaises_ block to catch the Exception_ in the `while statement`_ and remove the previous statement from the test because it is now part of the loop

   .. code-block:: python